 Story arc (or narrative arc) is the structure and shape of a story.
 Understanding the elements of a story arc will go a long way toward helping you plan and write your novel.

 Turning Points are also called plot points.
 The turning points are significant moments in the story that add to the conflict the protagonist faces.
-Most stories will have more than one turning point but exactly how many is up to you.
+Most stories will have more than one turning point but exactly how many is up to you and your story needs.

 And finally, the Resolution is the conclusion of the story’s plot.
 It shows how the protagonist has changed since the inciting incident and ties up any loose ends.